DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2024-04-02-filter-schools-generate-ur-sample.md

 As work to improve the regsitration journey approaches, this piece of work has been de-prioritised for now but should be picked up later on and build on the work already done.

-We learned there is a balance between the narrowing down with filters and the complexity required to build a filtering UI.
+We learned there is a balance between the narrowing down with filters and the complexity required to build a filtering UI to support it.

 Striking that balance will be critical to this tool's usefulness, viability and feasibility.